'I didn't sleep for six nights': Health reporter on battling bipolar disorder

-Journalist Emma Russell has written about living with bipolar with the hope of helping at least one person feel less alone.
+Journalist Emma Russell has spoken to The Front Page podcast and written about living with bipolar with the hope of helping at least one person feel less alone.

 I remember being about 15 years old, watching a TV series called Friday Night Lights that featured a teen living with bipolar.
 She was introduced to the show with this infectious energy that everyone around her thrived off.
 The next day she was crying on her kitchen floor while her confused boyfriend hugged her for comfort.
 That was the last we saw of her character but that was my first encounter with the word bipolar, let alone its multi-layered meaning.
 Fast-forward 12 years and I started noticing I was experiencing symptoms of this "invisible illness".
 I didn't sleep a wink for six nights in a row because my brain was moving at a million miles an hour.